 Repair or Replace?

 Hairline cracks aren’t a problem because you can usually fill and repair them.
 But if the cracks are large, deep, or affecting the strength of your floor, a complete replacement is the best solution.
-Delaying action can make the damage worse, leading to even higher repair costs down the road.

 Read: How to Lay a Concrete Driveway: A 12-Step Beginners Guide